Marvin-Hossain/CoderColony/README.md

+Welcome to README!
+This will be updated overtime as changes are made.

 mvnw & mvnw.cmd: Allow you to run maven commands.
 No need to modify

 pom.xml: Maven build file.
 Update when adding dependencies (adding a new library).